FIFA Club World Cup: prize money, sponsors, attendance and more

 The FIFA Club World Cup is the international club competition where the year’s continental champions face off.
 We take a look at a few of the business aspects of the FIFA Club World Cup, from location to prize money and from attendance figures to sponsors.

 The club competition is a great way to bring the world’s game to new (smaller) football markets.
-Apart from the first edition, which was held in Brazil in 2000 – prior to a four-year hiatus – the event has taken place in developing football nations Japan (eight times), United Arab Emirates (three times) and Morocco (twice).
+Apart from the first edition, which was held in Brazil in 2000 – prior to a four-year hiatus – the event has taken place in developing football nations Japan (eight times), United Arab Emirates (four times) and Morocco (twice).

 FIFA Club World Cup prize money